Vertical Tracer Mixing in Hot Jupiter Atmospheres: A predictive theory for vertical mixing rates

 We also analyze our predictions for vertical mixing rate with consistently varying rotation rate and equilibrium temperature.
 To do so, we use a suite of simulations with varying equilibrium temperature from 500-3000 K for a planet orbiting a host star fixed to have the properties of HD 189733 (see Section 3.5 of \citealp{Komacek:2017} for more details).
 The simulations have no applied drag at pressures below 10 bar, with $\tau_\mathrm{drag} = \infty$.
 We include the effects of consistently increasing rotation rate with equilibrium temperature according to Kepler's laws, leading to rotation rates that increase from $2.37 \times 10^{-6} \ \mathrm{s}^{-1}$ at $T_\mathrm{eq} = 500 \ \mathrm{K}$ to $5.19 \times 10^{-4} \ \mathrm{s}^{-1}$ at $T_\mathrm{eq} = 3000 \ \mathrm{K}$. \Fig{fig:Kzzcomp_rotvarying} shows our results for $\Kzz$ with varying chemical timescale from this additional suite of simulations.
 We find that $\Kzz$ increases with increasing equilibrium temperature and rotation rate, largely due to the strong effect of increasing incident stellar flux leading to more vigorous atmospheric circulation.
 We also plot our theoretical predictions for $\Kzz$ with fixed $\tau_\mathrm{chem} = 10^{5.2} \ \mathrm{s}$ solely including the effect of varying equilibrium temperature (dashed line, using a fixed rotation rate equal to that of the $T_\mathrm{eq} = 1500 \ \mathrm{K}$ simulation) and including both the effects of varying rotation rate and equilibrium temperature (dotted line).
-We find that the strong increase in irradiation outweighs the effect of rotation, leading to larger $\Kzz$ at high $T_\mathrm{eq}$ than predicted by the theory.
-Additionally, the theory over-predicts $\Kzz$ at slow rotation rates, similar to the over-prediction of $\Kzz$ with weak drag in \Fig{fig:Kzzcomp}.
+We find that the theory over-predicts $\Kzz$ at intermediate and fast rotation rates, similar to the over-prediction of $\Kzz$ with weak drag in \Fig{fig:Kzzcomp}.
 However, our theory including rotation (dotted lines in \Fig{fig:Kzzcomp_rotvarying}) does correctly predict that the slope of $\Kzz$ with rotation rate flattens for fast rotation rates $\gtrsim 6 \times 10^{-5} \ \mathrm{s}$ (corresponding to rotation periods $\lesssim 1 \ \mathrm{day}$). \\ In principle, it could be possible to incorporate the superrotating jet in a theoretical estimate for $\Kzz$.
 To do so, one must develop an understanding for why the correlation between vertical velocities and tracer abundance becomes weak in the superrotating regime relative to the day-night flow regime.
 Presumably there is a correlation factor between vertical velocities and tracer abundance that is high in the day-night regime and small in the superrotating regime.
 Understanding quantitatively how this correlation factor changes with planetary parameters is necessary to understand vertical transport in the superrotating regime in greater detail.
 Additionally, it would be useful to have a theory for the equilibrated wind speed of the superrotating jet, which does not currently exist (see the discussion in \citealp{Komacek:2017}).
 We stress that our analytic theory predicts the broad trends in $\Kzz$ with varying planetary parameters and hence has utility for understanding vertical transport in hot Jupiter atmospheres.